RichardLeh/fastshop/README.md

 First of all, I would like to thank you for the opportunity.

-For this test these 'libs' to develop:
+For this test I used these 'libs' to develop:

 	Carthage,
 	Swiftlint,